 • blood-thinning medications

-If you find yourself having many weekly nosebleeds despite being well and keeping your nose moist, see a healthcare professional to determine the cause and get treatment.
+If you find yourself having many weekly nosebleeds despite being well and keeping your nose moist, you may need to talk with a healthcare professional to determine the cause and get treatment.

 Low platelet counts from ITP can affect your menstrual cycle, making periods heavier than usual.